Aihua123/ELT-project/README.md

 # Link: https://www.kaggle.com/tmdb/tmdb-movie-metadata

 # Project Overview
-# creat relational database for the original datas from Kaggle and use splitner and web scrapping (beautiful soup) to obtain IMDB critic reviews and other sources critic reviews from google search.
+# creat relational database for the original datas from Kaggle and use splitner and web scrapping (beautiful soup) to obtain IMDB critic reviews and other sources critic reviews from google search results.
 # save final database in sqlite

 # Part I: